VISITORS'

 The Vice President appeared in 1998, at the same time as the New President model's introduction.
 It had an identical body to the President model, i.e. full-depth, fully acoustic with a solid carved spruce top and flamed Anigree (African Maple) back & sides.
 However, it had nickel-plated fittings instead of the gold-plated ones on the New President, although some Vice-Presidents were sold with gold-plated parts.
 Two Schaller mini-humbucking pickups were fitted.
 The neck pickup was fitted in the same way as on the New President, but the bridge unit was mounted directly onto the body top, along with the two volume controls, two tone controls, and a three-way switch.
 A nickel "Lyre-Style" tailpiece and a conventional plastic pickguard were fitted.
 From around 2002, the lovely genuine mother-of-pearl block inlays found on the early Vice President model's ebony fingerboard were replaced by double and triple position dots on a rosewood fingerboard, and the slotted fret-wire saddle bridge replaced the initially carved saddle bridge.
 Finish options offered were initially sunburst and black.
 In effect, the Vice President harked back to the days when Hofner, together with all the other major manufacturers, produced their Jazz guitars with plenty of electrical gear screwed directly onto the body tops.

-A limited edition range of electric archtops that follow the trend of the Vice President model in harking back to the old President model supplied to Selmer London back in the 1950's and 1960's.
-All versions have a spruce top and birds eye maple back & sides.
-The highest spec'd version has the large "frondose" headstock as used on the Committee, Deluxe, and Golden models of the past, with mother of pearl block fret-board markers.
-The intermediate spec has a normal sized headstock but still with the block fret markers.
-The final version has a small headstock and dot fret markers.
-A limited edition run of intermediate spec guitars with custom finishes and strip-type fret markers was produced in late 2011.
+A limited edition range of electric archtops that followed the trend of the Vice President model in harking back to the old President model supplied to Selmer London back in the 1950's and 1960's.
+All versions had a spruce top and birds eye maple back & sides.
+The highest spec'd version had the large "frondose" headstock as used on the Committee, Deluxe, and Golden models of the past, with mother of pearl block fret-board markers.
+The intermediate spec had a normal sized headstock but still with the block fret markers.
+The final version was to have a small headstock and dot fret markers, but it is not known if any of these were actually produced.

 Hofner's top-of-the-range archtop, utilising all-solid timbers in the body construction - solid carved spruce top and solid flamed maple back & sides.
 (The Chancellor is the first and only archtop guitar in the history of Hofner to be built with carved top, carved back, and solid rims.)
 The body itself is a large 17" in width with a high-waisted design shape, a very open cutaway, and elongated F-holes.
 As with the other recent Hofner jazz guitars, the neck meets the body at the 16th fret.
 An ebony fingerboard with 22 frets is used, and all metal parts are gold plated.
 There are additional and thinner layers of white and black purfling on the top and back of the body, as well as on the rims.